|Nutrition Facts (per serving)|

-I always have a bottle of rosemary oil in my kitchen.
-It is my go-to ingredient when I roast chicken or root vegetables.
-It's even good on popcorn!
+It's a great idea to have a bottle of rosemary oil in your kitchen.
+It is a go-to ingredient for the most obvious culinary choices, such as roasting chicken or root vegetables such as potatoes, but it's also really good on popcorn.
 Rosemary oil also makes a beautiful food gift.

-The best method for making rosemary oil is to use a slow cooker, but if you don't have one of those there is a stovetop method that is almost as good.
+It's really wonderful to make rosemary oil in a slow cooker, but if you don't have one, the stovetop method is almost as good.

 Stovetop Rosemary Oil